 After surgery-particularly during the first twenty-four hours-your face will feel puffy, your nose may ache, and you may have a dull headache.
 You can control any discomfort with the pain medication prescribed by your surgeon.
 Plan on staying in bed with your head elevated (except for going to the bathroom) for the first day.

-To schedule your rhinoplasty consultation, please call our office at (858) 677-9352 or fill out or online contact form.
+To schedule your rhinoplasty consultation with Dr. Kearney in San Diego and La Jolla, CA, please call our office at (800) 671-1951 or fill out our online contact form.